WyattSP/Sliding-Window-Evolution/README.md

     step_size: The distance of each step.
 Default set to 1.

-    plot_all: Default True.
+    plot_all: Default False.
 Shows animated plot of individuals in QT window.
 Recommend set to False if large number of runs chosen.
 Steps plotted every 0.05s.

     save_plot: Default True.
 Saves .png animation to working directory of individuals movement on surface.